storj/drpc/drpcmux/README.md

 ```go
 func (m *Mux) ServeHTTP(w http.ResponseWriter, req *http.Request)
 ```
-ServeHTTP handles unitary rpcs over an http request.
-The rpcs are hosted at a path based on their name, like `/service.Server/Method` and accept the request protobuf in json.
+ServeHTTP handles unitary RPCs over an http request.
+The RPCs are hosted at a path based on their name, like `/service.Server/Method` and accept the request protobuf in json.
 The response will either be of the form